Boebert in call refuses to apologize for anti-Muslim remarks

 Boebert shot back in an Instagram video: “Rejecting an apology and hanging up on someone is part of cancel culture 101 and a pillar of the Democrat Party.”

-The chain of events was set in motion over a week ago when Boebert posted a video to Facebook of her speaking before constituents, describing an interaction with Omar — an interaction that Omar maintains never happened.
+The chain of events was set in motion over a week ago when a video posted to Facebook showed Boebert speaking before constituents, describing an interaction with Omar — an interaction that Omar maintains never happened.

 In the video, the freshman Colorado lawmaker claims that a Capitol Police officer approached her with “fret on his face” shortly before she stepped aboard a House elevator and the doors closed.